sanseven/SdRecyclerViewAdapter/README.md

 wrapper class for RecyclerView Adapter

-we dont have to create a new adapter each time, instead create an item with/without viewholder.
+we dont have to create a new type of adapter each time, instead use SdRecyclerViewAdapter and create a new item type with/without viewholder.

 <b>MainActivity.java</b>
 ```java